DevBaseDev/devbase-rn-template/README.md

 ### TypeScript

-For type safety ¯\\_(ツ)_/¯
+For type safety

-But in all seriousness, if you are considering this template I assume you are a TypeScript fan.
+But in all seriousness, if you are considering this template I assume you are a TypeScript user.
 If you happen to be a JavaScript user, this template might be overwhelming.
-If you would like to start learning TypeScript, I suggest bootstrapping with this instead [react-native-community/react-native-template-typescript](https://github.com/react-native-community/react-native-template-typescript) so you can learn at your own pace.

 ### SWR